ntudsp/araus-dataset-baseline-models/README.md

 The augmented soundscapes may be generated in <a href="https://xiph.org/flac/">FLAC</a> format instead (~50 GB of data):

     python make_augmented_soundscapes.py -of flac

+We have also added a Jupyter Notebook containing extra code and discussions outside the scope of our publication, which you may access by entering the following line into a terminal (this opens a Jupyter Notebook in your default browser):

+    jupyter lab --notebook-dir .. extra_code.ipynb

 # Directory structure

 ## This repository